The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Chafic Karam is a Neurologist in Philadelphia, Pennsylvania.
+Chafic Karam is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Karam is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Transthyretin Amyloidosis, Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, Tissue Biopsy, and Laminectomy.
+He is also highly rated in 55 other conditions, according to our data.
+His clinical expertise encompasses Transthyretin Amyloidosis, Chronic Inflammatory Demyelinating Polyneuropathy, Myasthenia Gravis, Tissue Biopsy, and Laminectomy.
 Dr. Karam is currently accepting new patients.

 Experienced in Mitochondrial Trifunctional Protein Deficiency